Manila galleon: Trade

-Around 80% of the goods shipped back from Acapulco to Manila were from the Americas – silver, cochineal, seeds, sweet potato, corn, tomato, tobacco, chickpeas, chocolate and cocoa, watermelon seeds, vines, and fig trees.
+Around 80% of the goods shipped back from Acapulco to Manila were crops from the Americas – silver, cochineal, seeds, sweet potato, maize, tomato, tobacco, chickpeas, chocolate and cocoa, watermelon seeds, vines, and fig trees.
 The remaining 20% were goods transshipped from Europe and North Africa such as wine and olive oil, and metal goods such as weapons, knobs and spurs.

 This Pacific route was the alternative to the trip west across the Indian Ocean, and around the Cape of Good Hope, which was reserved to Portugal according to the Treaty of Tordesillas.
 It also avoided stopping over at ports controlled by competing powers such as Portugal and the Netherlands.

 From the early days of exploration, the Spanish knew that the American continent was much narrower across the Panamanian isthmus than across Mexico.
 They tried to establish a regular land crossing there, but the thick jungle and tropical diseases such as yellow fever and malaria made it impractical.

 It took at least four months to sail across the Pacific Ocean from Manila to Acapulco, and the galleons were the main link between the Philippines and the viceregal capital at Mexico City and thence to Spain itself.
 Many of the so-called "Kastilas" or Spaniards in the Philippines were actually of Mexican descent, and the Hispanic culture of the Philippines is influenced by Spanish and Mexican culture in particular.
 Soldiers and settlers recruited from Mexico and Peru also gathered in Acapulco before they were sent to settle at the presidios of the Philippines.
 Even after the galleon era, and at the time when Mexico finally gained its independence, the two nations still continued to trade, except for a brief lull during the Spanish–American War.

 In Manila, the safety of ocean crossings was commended to the virgin Nuestra Señora de la Soledad de Porta Vaga in masses held by the Archbishop of Manila.
 If the expedition was successful the voyagers would go to La Ermita (the church) to pay homage and offer gold, gems or jewelry from Hispanic countries to the image of the virgin.
 So it came to be that the virgin was named the "Queen of the Galleons".

 Economic shocks due to the arrival of Spanish-American silver in China were among the factors that led to the end of the Ming dynasty.